STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 - A preliminary budget be submitted to the Treasurer prior to the event,

-iii.
-Remaining appropriations are returned to the SAOAO account.
+- Remaining appropriations are returned to the SAOAO account.

-Title X – Local Chapters
+Article X – Local Chapters

 Section 1002.
 Chapter Restrictions. (a) There shall not be more than one such chapter at any osteopathic medical school. (b) Local Chapters may contain dual partnership with other national Sports Medicine organizations.
 Neither the SAOAO chapter nor the Sports Medicine chapter shall be the parent or subsidiary organization but shall run in tandem with one another.
 Each national organization shall administer its own membership dues and requirements and the members are subject to each organization’s bylaws. (c) The local chapter is required to maintain SAOAO in its club name, provided the college approves of a submitted name change.